la2050/archive/_projects/2015/make-it-in-la-help-connect-and-celebrate-las-entrepreneurial-ecosystem-for-making-things.md

   - County of Los Angeles
   - City of Los Angeles
 maker_answers:
-  How did you hear about this challenge?: Tara Roth 'City, State': 'Los Angeles, CA'
+  'City, State': 'Los Angeles, CA'
-  Organization(s) name(s): Make it in LA
-  Organization(s) mailing address(es): '2901 Beach Ave, Venice, CA, 90291'
-  Organization(s) website(s): 'http://makeitinla.org'
+  How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '1' Organization(s) name(s): Make it in LA Organization(s) mailing address(es): '2901 Beach Ave, Venice, CA, 90291' Organization(s) website(s): 'http://makeitinla.org'